University Campus Fire Safety

-Open flame activities must be submitted for review and approval per university and city fire safety regulations.
+Open flame activities must be submitted for review and approval.
 Even approved open flame activities are subject to cancellation or postponement during unsafe weather conditions or other exigent circumstances.

 Having an event under a tent?
 You may need a fire watch.
 Fill out the Fire Watch Personnel form so we can determine your event's specific needs.

-Note: Additional information and a site visit from the Office of Emergency Preparedness, Fire & Workplace Safety may be required prior to approval.
-The submission of the request form is not an automatic approval.
+Note: Additional information and a site visit from the Office of Emergency Management may be required prior to approval.
+The submission of the request form is not automatic approval.